kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - **CLOUDSDK_COMPUTE_REGION** is a GCP compute region.
 - **CLOUDSDK_DNS_ZONE_NAME** is a GCP zone name which is different from the DNS name.
 - **GOOGLE_APPLICATION_CREDENTIALS** is the path to the GCP service account key file.
 - **KYMA_BACKUP_CREDENTIALS** is a secret containing a JSON file with GCP service account credentials.
-When you configure Ark (Velero), use the credentials to grant the Ark server the write and read permissions to the GCP bucket used for backups.
+When you configure Ark (Velero), use the credentials to grant the Ark server the write and read permissions for the GCP bucket used for backups.
-- **KYMA_BACKUP_RESTORE_BUCKET** is a bucket in GCP used to store Kyma backups.
+- **KYMA_BACKUP_RESTORE_BUCKET** is a bucket in GCP used to store Kyma's backups.

 ### Required permissions